chriszf/datascience/README.md

 * `title` - The song title
 * `year` - The year of the song's release
 * `release` - The album the song is generally considered to be from
-* `artist_mbid` - A guid for this song from the musicbrainz service.
+* `artist_mbid` - A guid for this artist from the musicbrainz service
-* `song_id` - A guid for this song from the EchoNest service.
+* `song_id` - A guid for this song from the EchoNest service
-* `track_id` - A guid for this song (as a track) from the EchoNest service.
+* `track_id` - A guid for this song (as a track) from the EchoNest service

-After that, there are a few fields which are useful in terms of organization, basically user-applied categories from different music services:

-* `artist_mbtags` - user applied tags from musicbrainz
-* `artist_terms` - 'terms' from echonest, another source of tags
-* `artist_terms_freq` - the frequency with which those tags are applied
-* `artist_terms_weight` - something?
-(FIGURE THIS OUT)
+There are a few additional terms included as descriptive tags for the artist of a given song, but since they apply to the artist and not the song itself, we won't be including them.

 The next couple are statements about the musical nature of the song, what mode is it in, what key is it in.
 Some statements are calculated from the audio data itself, not extracted from the original score, so they come with a confidence number.